TN 16 (10-16)

 On September 24, 2009, the United States District Court for the Northern District of California approved a nationwide class action settlement agreement in the case of Martinez v.
 Astrue.
 Under its terms, the settlement was effective November 29, 2009.
 Generally, the Martinez settlement changes the types of felony arrest warrants used to prohibit payment of Social Security Retirement Survivors and Disability Insurance (RSDI), Supplemental Security Income (SSI), and Special Veterans Benefits (SVB).

 This settlement does not affect SSA policies and procedures on cases involving unsatisfied arrest warrants for violation of probation or parole.
-You can find a list of the warrant offense codes that are not covered under the Martinez settlement retroactive relief process in GN 02613.885B.4.
+For a list of the warrant offense codes not covered under the Martinez settlement retroactive relief process, see the first row of the chart located in GN 02613.885C.2.b.